Oddiesea/homebox-ingress-ha-addon/README.md

 The add-on uses the default Homebox configuration.
 All data is stored in `/config/homebox/` within your Home Assistant configuration directory.

-### Options

-Currently, no additional configuration options are required.
-The add-on uses sensible defaults:
-- Port: 7745 (used for ingress, not exposed externally)
-- Data directory: `/data` (mapped to `/config/homebox/`)

 ## Support

 - **Homebox Project**: [https://github.com/sysadminsmedia/homebox](https://github.com/sysadminsmedia/homebox)